astropy/astropy-APEs/APE_coordinated_pkg.rst

 grown.
 However, the current state has several significant limitations.

 First, the affiliated packages include a mix of two different kinds of packages.
-Some packages have been developed as a fairly integrated effort beside the core package, meaning both feature planning assuming the existence of the affiliated packages, as well as significant overlap in the core development teams (e.g.
-``photutils``, ``astroquery``, and ``specutils``).
+Some packages have been developed as a fairly integrated effort alongside the core package, meaning both feature planning assuming the existence of the affiliated packages, as well as significant overlap in the core development teams (e.g.``photutils``, ``astroquery``, and ``specutils``).
 Other affiliated packages (the majority) are developed more independently of the core package, often with nearly disjoint development teams, while staying in contact with and making *use* of the wider astropy ecosystem and community.
 It has proved difficult to design a development and review process that works effectively with *both* of these classes of packages.

 Second, the current review process has become somewhat opaque and rather awkward to keep organized.
 The coordination committee reviews the packages, which in